jaws/jaws/README.md

 ![Shark](./img/shark.jpg?raw=true)

-# JAWS: Justified Automated Weather Station
+# Justified Automated Weather Station (JAWS) Software
 ___

 ## About

-JAWS is a scientiﬁc software workﬂow to ingest Level 2 (L2) data in the multiple formats now distributed, harmonize it into a common format, and deliver value-added Level3 (L3) output suitable for distribution by the network operator, analysis by the researcher, and curation by the data center.
+JAWS is a scientiﬁc software workﬂow to ingest Level 2 (L2) data in the multiple formats now distributed, harmonize it into a common format, and deliver value-added Level 3 (L3) output suitable for distribution by the network operator, analysis by the researcher, and curation by the data center.

 Automated Weather Station (AWS) and AWS-like networks are the primary source of surface-level meteorological data in remote polar regions.
 These networks have developed organically and independently, and deliver data to researchers in idiosyncratic ASCII formats that hinder automated processing and intercomparison among networks.
 Moreover, station tilt causes signiﬁcant biases in polar AWS measurements of radiation and wind direction.
 Researchers, network operators, and data centers would beneﬁt from AWS-like data in a common format, amenable to automated analysis, and adjusted for known biases.